You won’t be able to stop eating these amazing carrot cake muffins with cream cheese filling – and the crispy sugar on top is an absolute must!

-- Spray muffin tins well with nonstick cooking spray.
+- Spray muffin tins generously with nonstick cooking spray.

-- In a medium bowl, mix together flour, 3/4 cup Sugar In The Raw Organic White® organic cane sugar, baking powder, cinnamon, nutmeg, cardamom, salt and currants.
+- In another bowl, mix together flour, 3/4 cup Sugar In The Raw Organic White® organic cane sugar, baking powder, cinnamon, nutmeg, cardamom, salt and currants.

 - In a large bowl, mash carrots using a potato masher or fork – mash until no large chunks remain.
 Add applesauce, canola oil, eggs, egg whites, and vanilla extract.
 Stir until combined.

 - Fill muffin tins 1/3 of the way full with muffin mixture.
 Drop 1 tablespoon of cream cheese mixture into middle of each muffin.
 Top with remaining muffin batter.
-Sprinkle with sugar.
+Sprinkle with coarse sugar, if using.